NtQuerySystemInformation/NtQuerySystemInformation/README.md

             -Software Engineering: Design patterns, Programming language internals from a reversing POV (Golang, etc)

--The quality of the code is not the best, mainly for learning purposes.
+-The quality of the code is not the best, slowly improving.
 <!---
 NtQuerySystemInformation/NtQuerySystemInformation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.